machineware-gmbh/vcml/doc/session.md

 * Response: `$OK,<quantum-ns>#**`

 #### Set Quantum
-Set the global quantum from given value in nanoseconds.
+Set the global quantum from a given value in nanoseconds.
 * Command: `$setq,<quantum-ns>#**`
 * Response: `$OK#**`